kirtii119/static-impact-analysis/README.md

 # Quick Start

 Run the project using the following steps:
-(Refer to [Functionality section](https://www.notion.so/Functionality-2d71be131fcf42e8b6d60a740a6ca8ce?pvs=21) to understand more about the working)
+(Refer to [Introduction](https://github.com/kirtii119/static-impact-analysis/blob/master/docs/Introduction.md) and [Functionality section](https://github.com/kirtii119/static-impact-analysis/blob/master/docs/Functionality.md) to understand more about the working)

 - **Clone the repositories:**
     - Clone this repository (referred as ‘main_dir’ ahead)